rfloarea/library-app/README.md

 Wednesday, February 14th 2024 @7:16pm

 I did the thing!
-I went back into some old-er code I wrote and fixed stufF!
+I went back into some old-ish code and fixed stufF!
 Haha feels good, not only to check things off my list, but it feels like a learning milestone.
 A small thing for sure, but significant by comparison to where I was even a few days ago.

-There are still many things I want to do with this project, but it feels actually possible to come back over time and make small improvements.
+There are still many things I want to do with this project that it has felt overwhelming at times.
+But now it feels actually possible to come back over time and make small improvements.
 It's a bit of a mental shift.
 And it's one that I didn't know was waiting for me.